rightegg/PolyFaxNameGrabber/README.md

 Changed "type" in polyfax.py to "name"

-Changed csv.field_size_limit input to 2147483647
+Changed csv.field_size_limit input to 2147483647 in Util.py and Analyzer.py

 Created NameCrawler class